Body armor: Ancient

 The first record of body armor in history was found on the Stele of Vultures in ancient Sumer in today's south Iraq.
-The Dendra panoply, dating from the Mycenaean Era around 1400 BC is an early attestation of heavy plate armour.
+The Dendra panoply, dating from the Mycenaean Era around 1400 BC is an early attestation of heavy plate armor.

 Mail, also referred to as chainmail, is made of interlocking iron rings, which may be riveted or welded shut.
 Mail is believed to have been invented by European Celts about 500 BC: most cultures that used mail used the Celtic word byrnne or a variant, suggesting the Celts as the originators.
 The Romans widely adopted mail as the lorica hamata, although they also made use of lorica segmentata and lorica squamata.
 While no non-metallic armor is known to have survived, it was likely to have been commonplace due to its lower cost.

 Eastern armor has a long history, beginning in Ancient China.
 In East Asian history laminated armor such as lamellar, and styles similar to the coat of plates, and brigandine were commonly used.
 Later cuirasses and plates were also used.
 In pre-Qin dynasty times, leather armor was made out of rhinoceros.
 The use of iron plate armor on the Korean peninsula was developed during the Gaya Confederacy of 42 CE - 562 CE.
 The iron was mined and refined in the area surrounding Gimhae (Gyeongsangnam Province, South Korea).
 Using both vertical and triangular plate designs, the plate armor sets consisted of 27 or more individual 1-2 mm thick curved plates, which were secured together by nail or hinge.
 The recovered sets include accessories such as iron arm guards, neck guards, leg guards, and horse armor/bits.
 The use of these armor types disappeared from use on the Korean Peninsula after the fall of the Gaya Confederacy to the Silla Dynasty, during the three kingdoms era Three Kingdoms of Korea in 562 CE.